 The Healthy Community Award celebrates individuals or groups in our watershed who have completed a project that increases community connections and engagement through events, fairs and festivals; tree plantings; clean-ups and community programs.
 It also acknowledges significant traditional media or social media coverage; delivering innovative environmental programs or services; as well as sharing knowledge and information through campaigns.

-The Healthy Community award was presented to the following recipients in 2021:
+The Healthy Community award was presented to the following recipients in 2022:

-Tom Lewis (Town of Newmarket)
+Newmarket Scouting Group (Town of Newmarket)

 This group has been involved in planting trees along the northern portion of the Tom Taylor Trail for several years.
 In 2022, the group helped mulch 300 trees planted at the East Holland River Buffer Project and undertook the grueling work of pulling bushels of the invasive Garlic Mustard plant along the trail and the riverbank.
 The efforts involved all ages - from the youngest Beaver Scout through to Cubs, Scouts and Venturers, along with parents and Scouters.

 An avid angler, Phil spends much of his spare time on and around the shores of Lake Simcoe.
 He is often found fishing, walking the shoreline of the lake, or creating videos for his Instagram page – which he uses to help educate others on Lake Simcoe wildlife and to promote local clean-up initiatives.
 Phil enjoys Lake Simcoe in every season, and his commitment to cleaning up the shoreline and surrounding areas is apparent in the amount of effort he puts into organizing and promoting clean up events at local beaches and parks.